aiven/devportal/docs/integrations/cloudwatch/cloudwatch-metrics.rst

    * Your AWS account **Region**.

    * **Cloudwatch Namespace** where your metrics can be organized in different spaces.
-This field is **Optional** and if not provided, it will be generated.
+This field is `Optional` and if not provided, one will be created for you.

-3. Click in **Create** to save this endpoint.
+3. To save this endpoint, click in **Create**.

 Send metrics from an Aiven service to AWS CloudWatch
 ----------------------------------------------------

-Follow the steps in this section for each of the services whose metrics should be sent to AWS CloudWatch.
+Follow the steps in this section for each of the services whose metrics should be sent to your AWS CloudWatch.

 4. From the **Service Overview** page, select **Manage integrations** and choose the **AWS CloudWatch Metrics** option.